-On Tuesday, December 11, the Los Angeles City Council unanimously voted to approve the Village at USC, a project that will transform the area around Hoover and Jefferson Boulevard.
+On Tuesday, December 11, the Los Angeles City Council unanimously voted to approve the USC Village, a project that will transform the area around Hoover and Jefferson Boulevard.
 The current University Village will make way for a vibrant, walkable mix of retail shops, restaurants, student housing and academic space that has been long needed.

-Neighborhood residents show their support of the Village at USC.
+Neighborhood residents show their support of the USC Village.

-The Village at USC redevelopment is the largest economic development project to be proposed in South Los Angeles.
+The USC Village redevelopment is the largest economic development project to be proposed in South Los Angeles.
 It will be an economic engine for the city and Los Angeles county, generating 12,000 new jobs (4,000 construction-related, 8,000 permanent), and much-needed funds.
-In addition, The Village will provide housing for USC students and faculty adjacent to campus, reducing traffic in the neighborhoods and freeing up substantial housing in the community for local residents.
+In addition, USC Village will provide housing for USC students and faculty adjacent to campus, reducing traffic in the neighborhoods and freeing up substantial housing in the community for local residents.

 Posted on October 30, 2012